Cyberlane/Tree-Kit-Trinket/Tutorial.md

 You should have a kit which looks similar to this (picture coming soon)

-Each kit comes with the following peices:
+Each kit comes with the following pieces:

 A) Tree circuit 1 - this is the board which will have the battery holders attached.